zhuwenya/Rumor_Detection/README.md

 documents where the word appears.
 To deal with 0-value idf, idf value is smoothing by adding 1.

-__doc2vec__: This model is implemented in gensim, and is equivalent with _paragraph vector_.
+__doc2vec__: This model is implemented in gensim, and is equivalent to _paragraph vector_.
 To better understand doc2vec, we test PV-DBOW and PV-DM (variants of paragraph vector) performance.
 The dimension of embedding is fixed to 400 and other hyper parameters are selected by cross validation.